Modesto Wrongful Death Lawyers

 Often, wrongful death suits arise as a result of:

-• Duty of care: The defendant owed a duty of care, meaning they had an obligation to act in a reasonable manner to ensure the safety of the deceased;
+- Duty of care: The defendant owed a duty of care and had an obligation to act reasonably to protect the deceased’s safety.

-• Breach of duty: The defendant breached that duty of care in some manner;
+- Breach of duty: The defendant failed in that duty in some way.

-• Causation: The breach led to the accident or injuries that caused the death; and
+- Causation: The breach resulted in the accident or injuries that caused death.

-• Damages: The death resulted in losses to the plaintiffs.
+- Damages: The death led to losses suffered by the plaintiffs.

 Wrongful Death Vs. Criminal Charges